develprr/metamatic-blog/_posts/2023-10-22-automate-your-mongodb-queries-to-deserialize-complex-pydantic-models.markdown

     ]
 ```

-Taking advantage of this builder method, the logic to generate original MongoDB query becomes
+Taking advantage of this builder method, the logic to generate the original MongoDB query becomes
 quite a bit smaller:

 ```python